imperialcybersoc/imperialcybersoc.github.io/content/events/2024/10/09-16-icrs_sh.md

 Good luck, Challengers \:)

-Should you be really struggling with or find a problem with any of our challenges, please send us an email <a href="mailto:fssh-help@iccybersoc.org">here</a>.
+Should you be really struggling with or find a problem with any of our challenges, please send us an email [here](mailto:fssh-help@iccybersoc.org).